jbisbee1/DS1000_S2024/README.md

 * Asymptomatic testing has been suspended.
 * Isolation guidelines only apply to those who have tested positive for COVID-19.

-As such, DS1000 will be meeting in-person every Monday and Wednesday from 1:15PM - 2:30PM.
+As such, DS1000 will be meeting in-person.
 Lectures will not be hybrid or remote.
 For students affected by COVID-19, this means that you are responsible for obtaining any course material you missed.
 As you'll see below, I make all materials available on the course GitHub repository.
 In addition, I will be recording all lectures and posting these the evening following the lecture. **NB: this does not mean that students are permitted to skip the lectures.**

 I will be holding my office hours in-person in The Commons Center Room #353.
 The TAs are free to determine how best to hold their office hours, and their choices will be communicated to the students as soon as they are decided.